reednaa/alexander/src/content/blog/big-blocks.md

 ---
-title: An Argument for more than Big Blocks.
+title: An Argument for more than Big Blocks
 author: Alexander Lindgren
 pubDatetime: 2024-10-09T18:00:00+02:00
 slug: big-blocks